 As the world economy looks to advancing interest in cryptocurrency and its utility, investors are looking for places where they can safely park their money.
 Singapore is one of the latest countries that have implemented new regulations.
 In the light of recent development, a lot of questions have been raised.
-Should you look for the institution license of payment in Singapore?
+Should you look for the payment license in Singapore?
 Will it work for cryptocurrency companies?
 Is the reputation of the license enough for investors?
 These are just some of the questions that we will tackle in this article.

 Payment Services Act was brought into effect from January 2020 in Singapore.
 This law has allowed businesses dealing with cryptocurrency to operate freely in Singapore.
 It has also helped attract dozens of new companies to the country.
 How is it beneficial for businesses?
 In the sections that follow, we shall take a closer look into the regulation and examine the advantages and disadvantages of this new law.